Nominations for the 2013 award are now open.

 Nomination Procedure and Instructions

-by 4:00 p.m.
-United States Eastern Time on Friday, May 31, 2013.
+Nominations must be submitted online at https://proposalcentral.altum.com by 4:00 p.m.
+United States Eastern Time on Thursday, June 20, 2013.
 Paper nominations will not be accepted.
-Full nomination instructions and program guidelines are available through the link at Program Guidelines and Nomination Instructions
+Full nomination instructions and program guidelines are available through the link below and on the proposalCENTRAL website.

-Candidates will be considered by an Award Selection Committee appointed by the president of the AACR.
-After careful deliberation by the committee, its recommendations will be forwarded to the Executive Committee of the AACR for final consideration and decision.
-Selection of the award winner will be made on the basis of the candidate's scientific accomplishments without regard to race, gender, nationality, geographic location, or religious or political views.
+Candidates will be considered by a committee of international cancer leaders appointed by the president of the AACR.
+After careful deliberation by the award committee, its recommendations will be forwarded to the Executive Committee of the AACR for final consideration and decision.
+Selection of the award winner will be made on the basis of the candidate's seminal contributions to the field of cancer prevention.
+No regard will be given to age, race, gender, nationality, geographic location, or religious or political views.

 Linda Stokes, Program Associate